The Eric Wright Charitable Trust

 Grant Programs

-• Small Groups' Funding: Up to £500 for community groups with income under £50,000 annually (administered through local CVS organizations)
+• Small Groups' Funding: Up to £500 for community groups (administered through local CVS organisations with varying eligibility criteria - typically for organisations with income under £30,000 to £50,000 annually depending on region)

-All programs operate on a rolling basis with no fixed deadlines - awards are made first-come, first-served.
+All programmes operate on a rolling basis with no fixed deadlines - awards are made first-come, first-served.

 Priority Areas